BS in Architectural Studies

 Under the guidance of your academic advisor, you can choose to explore two, distinct, but complementary, twelve-credit "minors" from a diverse menu of architecture-related disciplines.
 Options include design-based specializations, such as urban design, interior design, and landscape architecture; fields that emphasize advanced technologies, such as geodesign and computational design; areas intrinsic to making and constructing buildings and environments, such as building technology and construction management; to fields that support economic and environmental resilience, such as sustainable design, real estate development and historic preservation.
 Students may also design a "custom" minor that mixes courses from various disciplines.

 Accelerated Masters Degrees

 The Architectural Studies program not only allows you to chart an individualized course of study, but also prepares you to obtain a professional credential.
-Through our accelerated dual-degree 4+1 and 4+2 programs, students may apply undergraduate coursework towards a master’s degree in a number of fields, including architecture, interior architecture, construction management, geospatial technology for geodesign, sustainable design, historic preservation, urban design, and real estate development.
+Through our accelerated dual-degree 4+1 and 4+2 programs, students may apply undergraduate coursework towards a master’s degree in a number of fields, including architecture, interior architecture, construction management, urban analytics & geodesign, sustainable design, historic preservation, urban design, and real estate development.
 The Architectural Studies program facilitates exploration and lays the groundwork for a successful professional future.

 The Bachelor of Science in Architectural Studies program provides a customizable, pre-professional education.
 The opportunities to link courses from the professional degree in architecture with courses in the arts and sciences allow the student to find a comprehensive learning experience immersed in the field of architecture and the built environment.
 The curriculum brings foundation design studio, visualization, history, building science, historic preservation and photography courses together into this degree.